Spurs vs. Timberwolves odds, prediction, time: 2026 NBA playoff picks, Game 1 best bets from proven model

 SportsLine's model reveals its Minnesota Timberwolves vs. San Antonio Spurs Game 1 picks

 The sixth-seeded Minnesota Timberwolves meet the second-seeded San Antonio Spurs in Game 1 of their Western Conference semifinal matchup on Monday night as the 2026 NBA playoffs rolls on.
 Minnesota advanced with a 110-98 win over the Denver Nuggets on Thursday, while San Antonio defeated Portland 114-95 on Tuesday.
 The Wolves (49-33), who placed third in the Northwest Division, are 24-20 on the road this season, including postseason.
 The Spurs (62-20), who won the Southwest Division, are 34-9 on their home court.
-Minnesota's Anthony Edwards (knee) and Ayo Dosunmu (calf) are both listed as questionable.
+Minnesota's Anthony Edwards (knee) is questionable, while Ayo Dosunmu (calf) has been ruled out.

 Tipoff from Frost Bank Center in San Antonio is set for 9:30 p.m.
 ET.
-San Antonio is an 11.5-point favorite in the latest Spurs vs. Timberwolves odds from FanDuel Sportsbook, while the over/under for total points scored is 218.5.
+San Antonio is a 9.5-point favorite in the latest Spurs vs. Timberwolves odds from FanDuel Sportsbook, while the over/under for total points scored is 219.5.
 Before making any Timberwolves vs. Spurs picks, check out the Timberwolves vs. Spurs predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second full week of the 2026 NBA playoffs on a sizzling 25-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.